To make working from home easier, your network password has been temporarily set so it will not expire.

-- You can access network resources from home using Aruba Virtual Intranet Access (VIA VPN) on a CSB/SJU-owned machine.
+- You can access network resources from home using VPN on a CSB/SJU-owned machine.
 This will not work on your home machine.
 VPN enables your campus-owned computer to access the same network resources as you would on campus (home directory (M: drive), department share (O: drive), Banner, print to network printer, etc.).
-Please limit your use of VPN to necessary functions.
-If you need to access your O drive, M drive, etc. connect to VPN, get the info you need, and disconnect.
-The more people using VPN the slower it will run.
-Also, it is important to note that VPN access is dependent on your home Internet provider.
+It is important to note that VPN access is dependent on your home Internet provider.
 If you are connecting over a hotspot or satellite connection, the experience will be slower than being on campus.
-See Aruba Virtual Intranet Access Instructions or contact the Help Desk at 320-363-2228, [email protected], or the Support Portal.
+See VPN Connection instructions or contact the Help Desk at 320-363-2228, [email protected], or the Support Portal.

 You can choose to forward your calls from your office phone to another phone.
 See Instructions for Receiving Calls Remotely for further information.

-Use Teams to collaborate with your team remotely.
+Use Teams to collaborate with your team wherever they're working.
 The first thing you may wonder is how to create a new Team.
 This short video Creating a Team in Microsoft Teams shows how to do it.
 From there you can chat, meet online, call, and share files, all in one place.
 We've added training workshops to learn more about this tool.